top of page

 Advanced Intake and Interviewing Skills

-Gathering information from another party is an important skill set that crosses over a number of fields including threat assessment, Title IX, case management, conduct/discipline, and law enforcement/campus safety.
+Gathering information from another party is an important skill set that crosses over a number of fields, including threat assessment, Title IX, case management, conduct/discipline, and law enforcement/campus safety.
 This course is meant as an advanced track, moving the conversation beyond the interviewing and intake skills outlined in our BIT/CARE trainings.
-Our team teaches from decades of experience with an intersectional focus on counseling, law enforcement, campus safety, student conduct and legal techniques.
+Our team teaches from decades of experience with an intersectional focus on counseling, law enforcement, campus safety, student conduct, and legal techniques.

 More details at Threat Page